Property Division

 • The debt each spouse has incurred

-How Is Marital & Separate Property Divided in GA?
+Marital vs. Separate Property in Georgia

 Before property can be divided in Georgia, marital property and separate property must first be established.
 Separate property includes any assets that were acquired before the marriage or were received as a gift/inheritance.
 Marital property includes any assets that were acquired during the marriage and is subject to equitable division.

-What is Marital Property in Georgia?
+What is Considered Marital Property in Georgia?

 In Georgia, marital property refers to assets and debts acquired by either spouse during the marriage.
 Some examples of marital property in Georgia include: